Deluxe Bed and Breakfast Loch Lomond

 Upper Stoneymollen Rd, Loch Lomond G83 8QY 01389 752 459 / 07711 317 966 EMAIL US

-Sheildaig Farm, a beautiful self-catering converted farmhouse situated only 5 minutes from Loch Lomond, is an ideal touring base.
+Sheildaig Farm, a beautiful converted farmhouse situated only 5 minutes from Loch Lomond, is an ideal touring base for scotland.
 Below are a few activities you could sample during your stay

 Walking - you are only a short distance from some of the best walks in Scotland.
 Maps and information on local walks available.

 The West Highland Way (walking) - this 150km walk starts 12km outside of Glasgow at Milngavie and takes in some of Scotland's most beautiful scenery.
 The walk goes via Drymen, Loch Lomond - crossing by ferry - Rowardennan, Inversnaid, Inverarnan, Crianlarich, Tyndrum, Bridge of Orchy, Rannoch Moor, Glencoe, The Devil's Staircase, Kinlochleven to finish at Glen Nevis.
 The route is well marked but it is recommended that you purchase a full route map before setting out.

 Ben Lomond (climbing) - often people's first Munro, it's not too taxing a climb and has rewarding views.
 There are two main ascents: the 'tourist route' is easier, from toilet block at Rowardennan car park (end of road from Drymen), well-trodden all the way; or 500m up past the Youth Hostel, a path follows a burn; the 'Ptarmigan Route', 3 hours up, 974m.